programmfabrik/easydb-documentation/en/sysadmin/installation/installation.md

     docker pull docker.easydb.de:5000/pf/eas
     docker pull docker.easydb.de:5000/pf/postgresql

-Between 4 to 8 gigabytes are downloaded, distributed to the five executable components of the easydb.
+Between 4 to 8 gigabytes are downloaded, distributed to the components of the easydb.
 Please ensure sufficient space.
 Under Debian and Ubuntu e.g. in /var/lib/docker.

 To update the easydb, use the above commands as well.

-The storage requirement will quickly increase with updates if old docker data was not cleaned up.
+Note: The storage requirement will quickly increase with updates if old docker data was not cleaned up.

 ## Identify the data store {#mount}